UBC-biol525D/UBC-biol525D.github.io/Topic_2/readme.md

 ## 2 Interface: STDIO

-There are three data streams that programs have access to in UNIX like systems - and remember, everything is a file!
+There are three data streams that programs have access to in UNIX like systems.
+Remember, everything is a file, so we can work with each element as we see fit.

 ![](pics/STDIN_diagram.png){: width="100%"}

-You can manage the flow and access each of the streams using certain characters.
+You can manage the flow and access each of the streams using certain commands.

 ### STDOUT
 Many programs will write their output directly to a file that you have specified, but many will print the results directly to the screen.
 The results of a program that did not run with errors will typically be sent to STDOUT.
 As you may imagine, being able to save the output of a program or process is very important, so we need to be able to direct STDOUT to a file.